captainrobbo/wikijstest/manuals/cms/timingintegration.md

 If you have already been through this process previously, the program will be installed on your PC so simply locate and open it.

+Whilst this downloads (it does not take long at all) you can configure the options shown above.

+*Lynx License Field Contents:* Choose one of these - Category is the standard choice.
+*EVT File includes field events:* Some users have a "FieldLynx" add-on so need Field Events in their EVT files too.
+*EVT file includes people:* Whether to include people under each event in the EVT file.
+Default is yes.

 	# 1.23  Synchronisation
 Once the software has been downloaded, you can begin to enter the information to synchronise OpenTrack with FinishLynx.